-Carer’s Allowance is the main benefit for carers and pays £67.60 a week.
+Carer’s Allowance is the main benefit for carers.

 If you look after someone with a lot of care needs, you could be entitled to Carer’s Allowance.
 If you are receiving Universal Credit, you might be able to get the carer element, even if you do not qualify for Carer’s Allowance.